-Much of the work of the CCC as well as the LCR model concentrates on producing Marginal Abatement Cost Curves (MACCs) for CO2 emission reductions from the adoption of the specific measures in the residential sector.
-These have also been produced for the local authorities of the Cardiff city region; an example is shown in Figure 11 for Blaenau Gwent.
+Much of the work of the CCC as well as the LCR model concentrates on producing Marginal Abatement Cost Curves (MACCs) for $CO_2$ emission reductions from the adoption of the specific measures in the residential sector.
+These can also be produced for the local authorities in Wales; an example is shown in Figure 9 for Blaenau Gwent.

-Figure 11: MACC for the Blaenau Gwent local authority for the high fuel cost scenario and a 7% interest rate with taxation included.
+Figure 9: MACC for the Blaenau Gwent local authority for the high fuel cost scenario and a 7% interest rate with taxation included.
 Measures displaying negative values are cost-effective, i.e. saving money over the period studied.